The 10 Members Of The “True” Python Family

 Source: public domain

-It was bright orange, similar to the blood python of Indonesia, yet was clearly different to those by the vast number of ventral (belly) scales, over 180.
-The Myanmar short-tailed python (Python kyaiktiyo) was granted specieshood in 2011, despite only one still being known.
+It was bright orange, similarly to the blood python of Indonesia, yet was clearly differentiated by the vast number of ventral (belly) scales, at over 180.
+The Myanmar short-tailed python (Python kyaiktiyo) was granted species-hood in 2011, despite only one still being known.
 The war-torn nature of Myanmar has hampered research, yet Python kyaktiyo may be naturally rare.

 Leave a Comment